Improve CAM with Auto-adapted Segmentation and Co-supervised Augmentation: Experiment

 \subsection{Experiment Setup}

 \textbf{Dataset and Evaluation} \quad To draw a fair comparison, we test our model on ILSVRC2016~\cite{5206848} validation set and CUB-200-2011~\cite{WahCUB_200_2011} test set, which are two most widely-used benchmarks for WSOL.
 The ILSVRC dataset has a training set containing more than 1.2 million images of 1,000 categories and a validation set of 50,000 images.
 In CUB-200-2011, there are totally 11,788 bird images of 200 classes, among which 5,994 images are for training and 5,794 for testing.
 We leverage the localization metric suggested by~\cite{Russakovsky2015}.
 Specifically, the bounding box of an image is correctly predicted if: 1) the model predicts the right image label; 2) more than 50\% Intersection-over-Union (IoU) is observed in the overlapped area between predicted bounding boxes and ground truth boxes.
 For more details, please refer to \cite{Russakovsky2015}.
+We also note that a very recent work by Choe et al.~\cite{Choe_2020_CVPR} proposes a new set of evaluation metrics providing new perspectives to the evaluation.
+However, we still use the traditional evaluation metrics, i.e. localization and classification errors, in this work for their feasibility to benchmark with a wide spectrum of existing methods.